AtmaMani/atmamani.github.io/articles/python-open-geospatial-world.md

 An alternate is **[PyShape](https://github.com/GeospatialPython/pyshp)** which reads and writes Esri Shape files in **pure Python** vs Fiona which is a GDAL wrapper for libs in C.

 **[OSMnx](https://github.com/gboeing/osmnx)** is a library used to retrieve network and vector data from Open Street Maps database.
 This library pairs well with **[networkx](https://networkx.github.io/)** library that can perform network analysis

+### Raster data IO
+**[rasterio](https://rasterio.readthedocs.io/en/latest/index.html)** is a popular library from Mapbox that is a Pythonic wrapper over GDAL Python bindings.
+This library makes it easy to read satellite images, DEMs (and all formats supported by GDAL) quickly into a **numpy** array.
+In addition, it has some handy methods such as plotting, histogram to quickly visualize the images.

+Once in numpy, you can perform any analysis over raw arrays.
+However, rasterio provides modules to perform several different processing such as Georeferencing, masking, mosaicing, reprojecting, resampling and writing to disk.

 ## Geometry and projection engines
 **[Geopandas](http://geopandas.org/)** provides a spatial extension to the famous [pandas](http://pandas.pydata.org/) library.
 It uses [shapely](http://toblerity.github.io/shapely) for **geometry**, [fiona](http://toblerity.github.io/fiona) for reading vector data, [descartes](https://pypi.python.org/pypi/descartes) and matplotlib for plotting.
 Geopandas allows spatial operations that would otherwise require **PostGIS**.